Ultimate List of Real Estate Investing Strategies

 Master Leasing

 Master leasing is a concept where investors lease an entire property from the owner, then sublease individual units to tenants.
 This approach allows investors to control and profit from properties without purchasing them, requiring less capital upfront.
-The master tenant assumes management responsibilities, collects rent from subtenants, and pays the property owner a fixed amount, keeping the difference as profit while building operational experience and cash flow.
+The master tenant assumes property management responsibilities, collects rent from subtenants, and pays the property owner a fixed amount, keeping the difference as profit while building operational experience and cash flow.

 Subject-To